naddison36/promievent/README.md

 npm install --save promievent
 ```

+## Node version support

+Version 0.1.x supports `PromiEvent.finally()` so needs to run on Node.js 10 or higher as it uses native `Promise.prototype.finally`.
+See [Node.js ES2015 Support](https://node.green/#ES2018-features-Promise-prototype-finally) for more details.

+Version 0.0.x works on Node.js 8.

 ## Usage

 A PromiEvent can be used as a standard promise or an EventEmmiter, but it's best when used together.
 In the following example, the promise is resolved after 10 seconds but on each second a `interval` event is emitted.
 An event is also emitted on the first and last second.